-Setting up 43 folders
+Setting up the 43 folders Ticker File System

 First you need to set up your tickler file system.
 You set up daily folders for the running month and monthly folders for the running year.
 A maximum of 31 daily folders and 12 monthly folders gives you a total of 43.
 This is where the name 43 folders system comes from.